 The IPC® Footprints Batch generator dialog is accessed by clicking Tools » IPC Compliant Footprints Batch generator from a PCB Library file (*.PcbLib).

 Hover over the icon and click to download the extension.
-Altium Designer must be restarted to complete installation.
+Altium NEXUS must be restarted to complete installation.

-If at any time you want to uninstall the extension, find the extension on the Installed tab of the Extensions & Updates page (DXP » Extensions and Updates) and click the icon to uninstall.
-Altium Designer must be restarted to complete the uninstall process.
+If at any time you want to uninstall the extension, find the extension on the Installed tab of the Extensions & Updates page and click the icon to uninstall.
+Altium NEXUS must be restarted to complete the uninstall process.

 Text Box - a list of files to be processed.

 Open Template - click to open the Open Template dialog then choose a template type from the drop-down.
 Click OK to open the underlying Excel template for the current data sets.

 You also can use the down arrow to access a list of all available template types.
 Select from the list the desired template type to open the underlying Excel template.